There is Power in the Name of Jesus

 What Does the Name of Jesus Accomplish?

-By allowing us to use the name of Jesus, we can have all that Jesus has and gained.
+By allowing us to use the power in the name of Jesus, we can have all that Jesus has and all that He has gained.
 It is like being given the royal robe and the family ring.
 When we proclaim the name of Jesus, we tell the world that we have been given the same authority as Jesus Himself.
 When we come across obstacles, we speak the name of Jesus like an all-access pass getting us by the guards.
-Jesus death demolished the powers of this world and then gave us the power to do the same (Colossians 2:13-15 & Matthew 10:7-8).
+Jesus’ death demolished the powers of this world and then He gave us the power to do the same (Colossians 2:13-15 & Matthew 10:7-8).

-How Do We Apply the Name of Jesus?
+How Do We Apply the Power in the Name of Jesus?

 We apply the name of Jesus as a policeman uses a badge.
 A policemen can step out into traffic and stop all the cars.
 They are not physically using their strength to make sure the cars don’t move, but as they stand they’re confident in their protection because of the authority that comes with the badge they wear.
 They know if the cars don’t stop, a greater authority will come down on that driver and enforce the demands of the police officer.

-The obstacles we face may test us, seeing if we believe the power in the name we proclaim.
-However, we can trust God the Father, God the Son, and God the Holy Spirit to come to our assistance at the sound of that name.
+The obstacles we face may test us, seeing if we believe there is power in the name we proclaim.
+However, we can trust God the Father, God the Son, and God the Holy Spirit to come to our assistance at the sound of Jesus’ name.
 God is true to His promises and will do what He says.
 We don’t have to say the right set of words; we just need to say one: Jesus.

 Warnings About Using the Name of Jesus

 While the name of Jesus is not meant to be hard to use, there are some precautions we should be aware of.
-By declaring the name of Jesus, we are associating ourselves to the person that holds the name.
-We are saying we have the same mindset as He.
+By declaring the name of Jesus, we are associating ourselves to the person that holds that name.
+We are saying we have the same mindset as Him.
 We are seeking to glorify the Father by what we are requesting.
-We are declaring we have a relationship with the One who holds that name.
+And, we are declaring we have a relationship with the One who holds that name.

 As bearers of the name of Jesus, we are to take on His likeness.
-We are to love others the way Jesus loved them.
-We are to desire their best in every circumstance even if it comes at what seems to hurt us.
-We know we are amazing, but we don’t seek glory because we trust God will lift us up in due time (James 4:10).
+We are to love others the way Jesus loved them and to desire their best in every circumstance even if it comes at what seems to hurt us.
+Although we know we are amazing, we don’t seek glory because we trust God will lift us up in due time (James 4:10).
 We pray in Jesus name because we are seeking to continue to advance the kingdom Jesus established.

-For me I too often forget to pray about things.
-I press through obstacles moving towards the things I feel God is leading me.
-I reduce the miraculous in my life by thinking to highly of the power in my own name.
-Let us realize there is no problem no small to which to apply the name of Jesus.
-As we properly appropriate His name to those situations, we will have confidence to call on His name in those times we cannot see a way out.
+For me, I too often forget to pray about many things.
+I press through obstacles moving towards those things I feel God is leading me.
+I reduce the miraculous in my life by thinking too highly of I can accomplish on my own.
+Let us realize there is no problem too small to which to apply the name of Jesus.
+As we properly appropriate His name to all situations, we will have confidence to call on His name in those times we cannot see a way out.
 Nothing is impossible with God.
-Let’s pray in the name of Jesus and find that there is power in that name.
+Let’s start to pray more in the name of Jesus and find that there is power in that name.